spryker/docker-sdk/docs/06-configuring-services.md

 ## OpenSearch

-[OpenSearch](https://opensearch.org/docs/1.3/) is a search engine based on the Lucene library.
+[OpenSearch](https://opensearch.org/docs/latest/) is a search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+Supported versions: 1.3, 2.19, 3.5.

 ### Configuration